Singapore Polytechnic stabbing: Appeal

 On 17 January 1994, during his second year on death row, Lee Teck Sang's appeal against his conviction and sentence was rejected by the Court of Appeal.

 In their verdict, the three judges – two Judges of Appeal M Karthigesu and L P Thean, and Chief Justice Yong Pung How – stated that based on the findings of the trial judge and evidence, it was abundantly clear that Lee had intended to stab the victim Tan Chin Liong on the chest, such that the injury was sufficient in the ordinary course of nature to cause death, which satisfied the basic elements of a murder charge on the grounds of intentionally causing a fatal injury to the victim.
 Therefore, the three appellate judges upheld Lee's death sentence and murder conviction, and accordingly dismissed his appeal.

 Execution

 On 29 July 1994, six months after losing his appeal, 24-year-old Lee Teck Sang was hanged in Changi Prison at dawn.
-Lee did not petition for presidential clemency during the final months before he was put to death.
+Lee did not petition for presidential clemency to President Ong Teng Cheong during the final months before he was put to death.

 On the same date of Lee's execution, four other inmates were also executed at the same prison: Ibrahim Masod who kidnapped and killed a goldsmith, Goh Hong Choon who strangled a ten-year-old schoolgirl during a robbery, and two people convicted of drug trafficking in two separate cases.

 The Singapore Polytechnic murder case was known to be one of the rare few cases of murders happening in the school compounds of certain educational institutions in Singapore.